tgroshon/tommygroshong.com/content/posts/doom-principle.md

 Consider this generalization:

-> "Some general patterns will somehow, sometime, inevitably lead to doom, always."
+> "Some patterns will somehow, sometime, inevitably lead to doom, always."

 There's some subtly here.
 As I see it, the primary risk of such a Doomed Pattern is not that it will fail in every use case, but rather that the pattern will